Kathleen Malico, BSDH, RDH, President of LIDHA

 Margarita Rivera, RDH, EdD, Alternate Director to NYDHA

 Maggie earned her Associates degree in applied science/dental hygiene from New York City College of Technology, a Bachelor’s degree in dental hygiene from Farmingdale State College and a Master’s degree in dental hygiene education from the University of Bridgeport.
 She is currently pursuing a doctoral degree in educational leadership at the University of New England.
 Maggie is an Assistant Professor at Farmingdale State College.
 Prior to teaching, Maggie worked as a clinician in private practice for 25 years.
-She is a member of the National Dental Hygiene Honor Society at Farmingdale State College and is a member of the American Dental Educators Association, and an OPEN SUNY fellow with the online teaching community.
+She is a member of the National Dental Hygiene Honor Society at Farmingdale State College, a member of the American Dental Educators Association, and an OPEN SUNY fellow with the online teaching community.
 Maggie previously served as LIDHA’s VP of Membership, Director to NYDHA, and currently serves as a NYDHA delegate to ADHA.
 As a health care provider and educator, her interests are rooted in public service, education, and the advancement of the dental hygiene profession.
-Maggie lives in Wantagh with her husband Frank and three children.

 Mary R. Manning, MS, RDH, Treasurer